ropensci-archive/citesdb/README.md

-If you don’t need any of the bells and whistles of this package, you can download the raw data as a single compressed TSV file from the [releases page](https://github.com/ecohealthalliance/citesdb/releases), or as a `.zip` file of many CSV files from original source at
+If you don’t need any of the bells and whistles of this package, you can download the raw data as a single compressed TSV file from the [releases page](https://github.com/ecohealthalliance/citesdb/releases), or as a `.zip` file of many CSV files from the original source at
 <https://trade.cites.org/>.

 ### Metadata